ChippStudio/Headroom-Site/_pages/announcement.md

 These are just the foundational features of Headroom.
 The app offers much more, yet remains intuitive for both beginners and professionals alike.

-**Headroom will be available later this fall.** Subscribe to our newsletter to receive updates and be among the first to use Headroom.
+**Headroom will be available in early 2025.** Subscribe to our newsletter to receive updates and be among the first to use Headroom.